The Dodger who nearly became baseball’s second on-field fatality

 According to his manager, Steve Yeager went down “like he’d been felled by a bullet.”

-Fans near the on-deck circle who had a view of the incident were stunned and silent.
+Fans near the on-deck circle were stunned and silent.
 Some turned away and a few were brought to tears.

 “It was sickening,” teammate Steve Garvey said.

-Randy Jones, who was on the mound when the play occurred, thought Yeager had been shot too.
+Randy Jones, who was on the mound when the play occurred, also thought Yeager had been shot.
 He was so shocked he couldn’t move.

-What had happened?
-Blood was squirting out of Yeager’s neck and he was on his back in the on-deck circle.
-Only quick action by medical staff in the ballpark saved his life.
-Only a lucky angle that sealed his wound saved him from becoming the second man to die during a major league baseball game.
+What happened to Steve Yeager?
+Blood was squirting out of his neck and he was on lying on his back in the on-deck circle.
+Only quick action by medical staff saved his life.
+Only a luck saved him from becoming the second man to die during a major league baseball game.

-The game played at San Diego Stadium on September 6, 1976, was pretty ordinary, the Dodgers defeating the San Diego Padres 4-1 behind the pitching of Don Sutton and a three-run outburst in the middle innings.
-The two teams were playing out the string, the Dodgers hopelessly far back in second place behind Cincinnati’s Big Red Machine and the Padres playing like, well…the Padres.
+The game played at San Diego Stadium on September 6, 1976, was pretty ordinary, the Dodgers defeating the San Diego Padres 4-1 behind the pitching of Don Sutton.
+The two teams were playing out the string, the Dodgers hopelessly stuck way back in second place behind Cincinnati’s Big Red Machine, and the Padres playing like, well…the Padres.

-But none of that really mattered when Yeager was nearly killed.
-In the seventh inning he was kneeling in the on-deck circle near the visiting dugout on the third base side of the field.
-Teammate Bill Russell, the #7 batter in Walt Alston’s lineup, was at the plate facing Jones, a curly-haired left-hander having his best season.
-Jones flipped a fastball to the plate and Russell sliced his bat through the zone, making contact and sending the baseball bounding into the infield where Padre third baseman Doug Rader reflexively made the play to record the out.
+But none of that really mattered when Yeager was nearly killed while he waited to take his turn at bat.
+He was kneeling in the on-deck circle in the seventh inning near the visiting dugout on the third base side of the field.
+Teammate Bill Russell, the #7 batter in Walter Alston’s lineup, was at the plate facing Jones, a curly-haired left-hander having his best season.
+Jones flipped a fastball to the plate and Russell swept his bat through the zone, making contact and sending the baseball bounding across the infield where Padre third baseman Doug Rader reflexively made the play to record the out.
 But nearly everyone else in the ballpark was watching Yeager struggle to survive.

 Yeager didn’t try to pull the largest piece of wood from his neck.
-As a result, the jagged piece of lumber stayed secure in his neck, lessening the flow of blood from his neck.
+As a result, the jagged piece of lumber stayed secure in the wound, lessening the flow of blood from his neck.
 Fortunately, the bat had missed his jugular, otherwise tragedy could have come quickly and in a grisly fashion right there on the field.

-Dusty Baker was one of the first to get to Yeager’s side and he has never forgotten the image of his teammate lying on the field with a large piece of a bat sticking out of his neck.
+Dusty Baker was one of the first to get to Yeager’s side and he has never forgotten the image of his teammate lying on the field with a large piece of wood sticking out of his neck.

-“It was a shock,” Baker said later, “I didn’t know what to do, I tried to help him and then the trainer had a towel around his neck.”
+“It was a shock,” Baker said, “I didn’t know what to do, I tried to help him and then the trainer had a towel around his neck.”

-Treatment was administered by Dodger trainers and a doctor who came out of the stands to stem the bleeding.
-For what seemed like a long time, Yeager sat on the ground, a scary sight with a splinter of a bat sticking out from his throat.
-Many fans retreated to the concourse so they wouldn’t have to see what was unfolding.
+Treatment was administered by Dodger trainers and a doctor who came out of the stands.
+For what seemed like a long time, Yeager sat on the ground, a scary sight with a splinter of a bat sticking from his throat.
+Some squeamish fans retreated to the concourse so they wouldn’t have to see what was unfolding.

-After the nearly-tragic injury, Yeager was told by doctors that he could never have another blow to his neck.
+After the injury, Yeager was told by doctors that he could never suffer another blow to his neck.
 As a result, he and Dodger trainer Bill Buhler invented a piece of equipment that protected him.
-The “neck flap” was a piece of reinforced plastic that hung from the catchers’ mask to protect Yeager’s neck.
+The “neck flap” was a piece of reinforced plastic that hung from the catchers’ mask.
 Soon, most big league catchers were using the device.

 The only time a player died on the field during a major league game came in 1920 when Cleveland’s Ray Chapman was struck in the head by a pitch.
-Chapman, an immensely popular man among fans, died the next day.
+Chapman suffered a fractured skull and died the next day.
 Amazingly, despite the inherent dangers that a flying baseball (or bat) can pose to players, no other fatality has occurred since, though there have been close calls.
-Yeager’s brush with danger in ’76 was one of the scariest moments in baseball history.
+Yeager’s brush with danger in San Diego in 1976 was one of the scariest moments in baseball history.